pluto/ronkathon/src/dsa/README.md

 To explain how digital signature schemes are used, let's take the example of two people, Bobby and Alex.
 Bobby is the one whose signature is required, so Bobby will run the $Gen(1^n)$ algorithm to obtain, $pk, sk$.
 Then, the public key, $pk$, is publicized as belonging to Bobby.
-This way it can be verified that $pk$ actually belongs to Bobby.
+This not only provides authentication but also ensures non-repudiation.
 This one of the critical parts of a secure digital signature scheme.
 You can read more on this here: [Public key infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure)

 ![](./keygen.gif)

 Now when Alex sends a message(document, contract, etc.), $m$, for Bobby to sign, they compute the signature, $s$ as, $s\leftarrow Sign(sk,m)$ and sents $s$ to Alex or any other party who wants to take a look.
 Now, any party who wants to see if Bobby signed the document or not, applies the verification algorithm using the public key as $Verify(pk,m,s)$.
+Thus Alex or any other party can be sure of the authenicity of the signature as well as the integrity of the message.

 ![](./sign_and_verify.gif)